eCommerce Site Search: The Complete Guide

 Enough With The Easy Stuff, Now For The Work

-Improving your eCommerce site search is less intimidating if you have the right tools and know where to look.
+It's much easier to optimize your site search when you have the right tools and know where to look.
 Before you change anything, you need to understand how visitors use your search function.
 Knowing is half the battle, right?
 Let’s dig in and take a look at what could work for your site.

 eCommerce Site Search Reporting